 Senior year is a very exciting and busy time.
 College applications and post-secondary planning will keep you busy throughout the Fall and early Winter.

-The Guidance Department is equipped to assist you and your family through this extremely eventful and thrilling time.
+The Counseling Department is equipped to assist you and your family through this extremely eventful and thrilling time.
 Below you will find information on College Applications, Financial Aid for Colleges, SAT testing, and several other topics.

 If you have any questions concerning this information or other concerns, please stop by and talk to your guidance counselor.

 As you finish and send your applications and essays, be sure to keep Application Deadlines in mind.